And many more to come!

 Our long history begins with two of our founders.
 Dr. Marshall Klaus, a neonatologist, and Dr. John H. Kennell, a pediatrician, were colleagues at Case Western Reserve University beginning in the 1960s.
 Their research on bonding opened nurseries and led to a shift in thinking that healthy, premature and very sick babies alike benefit from contact and connection with their parents.

 In their studies, Drs.
-Klaus and Kennell also discovered the benefits of continuous emotional and physical support from another woman in labor.
+Klaus and Kennell also discovered the benefits of continuous emotional and physical support from another person in labor.
 The pair conducted the earliest controlled trials examining the effects of continuous support on labor outcomes.
 The results were impressive.
-What was this magic that labor support professionals seemed to bring to improve outcomes for moms and babies?
+What was this magic that labor support professionals seemed to bring to improve outcomes for people and their babies?

 After connecting in the 1980s with co-founders Phyllis Klaus, Penny Simkin and Annie Kennedy, the group chose the word “doula” to describe a person who serves families in labor.
 The word comes from the Greek term for woman servant.

 In 1992, these five perinatal-child health experts came together to found Doulas Of North America.
 The goal of this new organization was to train birth doulas to support families in birth and during their early postpartum experiences.
 As the organization grew and the role of the doula spread world-wide, it became clear that DONA was no longer Doulas of North America, but instead was an International organization.
 Doulas of North America officially became DONA International during the summer of 2004 at our annual conference in New Orleans, LA, to a packed house of cheering birth professionals!

 Read on to learn more about our incredible history.

 pictured seated in an image from the New York Times

 Today, DONA International is a thriving nonprofit organization with member doulas practicing in 56 countries around the world.

 DONA International lobbies to get the word doula added to the dictionary